 All LGBTQ+ people who have a prostate cancer diagnosis and their partners are welcome at our group.

-We are indebted to the following organisations that have provided financial and other assistance that makes it possible for the LGBT Walnut group to offer support to LGBT people with prostate cancer.
-In particular Metro Charity employs the Prostate Cancer Peer Support Group Coordinator, Simon Faulkner, and provides meeting space at their New Cross site.
+We are indebted to the following organisations that have provided financial and other assistance that made it possible for the LGBT Walnut group to offer support to LGBTQ+ people with prostate cancer.
+In particular Metro Charity who had employed our Prostate Cancer Peer Support Group Coordinator, Simon Faulkner, and still provides a meeting space at their New Cross site.

 Privacy policy All rights reserved. © LGBT Walnut Terms and conditions